NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 * You should see the progress of your repo being cloned into nanoHUB.

 ### To use the SSH URL:
-* You first have to have an ssh key in your nanoHUB account and add the public key to your GitHub account.
+* You first have to have an ssh key pair in your nanoHUB account and add the public key to your GitHub account.
   * [Instructions for setting up an ssh key pair in nanoHUB](https://nanohub.org/kb/tools/sshkeypair).
 * Go to the SSH tab
 * Click the clipboard icon to copy your tools's ssh URL to the clipboard.